 One of Slovenia’s three seaside towns, Piran is a great option if you want to get a taste of the Adriatic without going over the border to Croatia.
 A small, pretty town, Piran has lovely Venetian architecture and a long pier which tends to feature in photos.
 The old town is beautifully preserved with winding narrow streets, but can be very busy at the height of summer.
 As you would have realised by now, the main drawcard is the sea, so be sure to make some time for relaxing at the beach.

 A small lake in northwestern Slovenia, Lake Bled is one of the most photogenic spots in the country.
-The lake itself is a deep blue-green colour, but what makes it special is the tiny island in the middle, home to a 17th century monastery, which you can visit.
-There is also a castle on the hill near the lake and a number of beautiful hiking trails close by.
+Surrounded by mountains, the lake itself is a deep blue-green colour with clear waters.
+What makes it particularly enchanting, however, is the tiny island in the middle, home to a 17th century monastery, which you can visit.

 Considered one of the most beautiful rivers in Europe, the Soča River is a deep emerald green colour.
 It's water flows through waterfalls and rocky gorges in Slovenia, making its way through canyons and smaller pools.
 The surrounding areas are perfect for water sports or trout fishing.
 The mountains above the river were also the site of one of the largest battles in World War I.

 Wander through green valleys and canyons with rushing blue water far below you.
 There’s a wide range of beautiful hiking trails in Slovenia, all with stunning natural outlooks.
-Trails around Lake Bled and the Soča River and very popular for hiking.
+Trails around Lake Bled and the Triglav National Park are very popular for hiking.

 Also known as the Emerald River, the Soča is so clear that you can see to the bottom of the river, even in the deepest sections.
 The surroundings are stunning and the long river gives you a good range of kayaking options.
 Suitable for beginners in places, there are also options for more experienced kayakers wanting a challenge.
 And the views and amenities are excellent throughout.